Recommended Agent: On-Premises

-The Windows Server Inspector pulls data for local accounts.
+The Windows Inspector pulls data for local accounts.

 To review data from accounts on the Active Directory domain, please use our Active Directory Inspector.

-For more information on what data the Windows Server Inspector pulls, please review our System Inspector Summary document.
+For more information on what data the Windows Inspector pulls, please review our System Inspector Summary document.

 The Windows Inspector requires a Windows Server 2012 or greater.

-Your first Windows Inspector will likely be the one auto-discovered by installing your on-premises Windows Agent.
-Setting up that inspector and then following on with an Active Directory inspector will auto-discover other Windows Servers joined to Active Directory.
+Your first Windows Inspector will likely be the one auto-discovered by installing your On-premises Windows Agent.
+Activating that Inspector will auto-discover an Active Directory Inspector which, once activated, will auto-discover other Windows Inspectors joined to Active Directory.

-- Run that first Windows inspector.
-In addition to landing data about that server, it will auto-discover Active Directory if the server is an AD domain controller and will auto-discover and auto-activate a Network Discovery Inspector.
+- Activate and run the first Windows Inspector.
+In addition to landing data about that server, it will auto-discover an Active Directory Inspector, if the server is an Active Directory domain controller, and will auto-discover a Network Discovery Inspector.

-- If you install an Agent on a server that is not a domain controller, deploy an Active Directory inspector to auto-discover the other Windows Servers on this network.
+- If you install an Agent on a server that is not a domain controller, deploy an Active Directory Inspector to auto-discover the other Windows Servers on this network.

 - The Active Directory Inspector will auto-discover the other servers on your network.

 - The Network Discovery Inspector can discover several different types of network Inspectors as detailed on the Network Discovery Inspector page.

-- Verify that the Active Directory inspector on a given network has run at least once since the new version of this inspector was shipped to your Liongard instance.
+- Verify that the Active Directory Inspector on a given network has run at least once.

 - Setup Agent permissions: Verify that the Agent through which you want to run multiple Windows inspections has been set up with service permissions sufficient to do so.
 See: Agent Service Permissions.

-- Activate launchpoints.
-Navigate in your Liongard instance to Admin > Inspectors > Windows and then check the Discovered Systems tab.
-Any auto-discovered systems that the Active Directory inspector found will appear here to be activated.
+- Activate launchpoints: Navigate in your Liongard instance to Admin > Inspectors > Windows and then check the Discovered Systems tab.
+Any auto-discovered systems that the Active Directory Inspector auto-discovered will appear here to be activated.

-- Note: We may auto-discover Windows servers that you have already setup with a Windows inspector either manually or via an Agent installed directly on the server.
-Use the Archive Launchpoints option to hide Discovered Systems that you don't wish to activate.
+- Note: We may auto-discover Windows Inspectors you have already set up manually.
+Use the Archive Launchpoints option to hide Discovered Systems that you do not wish to activate.